MarRi Design

-I have bricklayers and masons in my bloodline – from both sides of the aisle.
-In cutting and laying the firebrick, mixing and compressing the ceramic cement I felt that connection with my Dad.
-He shared little snippets of working with his uncle.
-I can tell still after all these years he is very proud of him.
-Even today he’ll talk about Orville and all he learned from him.
+I have bricklayers and masons in my bloodline from both sides of the aisle.
+In cutting and laying the firebrick, mixing and compressing the ceramic cement I felt that connection through my Dad.
+He shared little snippets of working with his uncle Orville.
+I can tell still after all these years how proud he was to learn from him.
+Long before my parents were were born, my Dad’s father and my Mom’s Grandfather built the house my mom would later grow up in.
+Funny how life works.

 Building walls inside kiln